 Professional practice is not a compulsory part of all study programmes (Figure 4).
-Faculties in Ljubljana, Sarajevo and Tuzla do not have professional practice on both undergraduate and graduate studies, Faculty in Osijek does not have practice on undergraduate, and faculties in Beograd and Banja Luka do not have practice on graduate level.
-Only faculties in Niš and Novi Sad have compulsory practice on both study levels.
-The professional experience is optional for the bachelor and master programs at UNI\KLU.
-However, UNI\KLU strongly encourage students to participate in it.
-Duration of the professional practice is between 2 and 6 weeks (Figure 5).
+Faculties in Ljubljana, Sarajevo and Tuzla do not have professional practice in both undergraduate and graduate studies, the Faculty in Osijek does not have practice in undergraduate studies, and faculties in Beograd and Banja Luka do not have practice at the graduate level.
+Only faculties in Niš and Novi Sad have compulsory practice at both study levels.
+The professional experience is optional for the bachelor and master programs at UNI_KLU.
+However, UNI_KLU strongly encourages students to participate in it.
+The duration of the professional practice is between 2 and 6 weeks (Figure 5).